TeichArmband35/nina-tts-alert/README.md

 ### TTS Cooldown
 After a warning has been processed, the TTS system will not process any other warnings for 5 minutes.
-This cooldown can only be bypassed by the TTS Override.
+This cooldown can only be bypassed by the TTS Override or by TTS Force.

 ### TTS Force
 The TTS Force skips all checks in the `playTTSQueue` function. **Use with caution!**